JakeFDev/Restaurant-Delivery-Service/README.md

 > Clone the repository with git or download from the GitHub page

+## Branches
+> Master: Contains the original version (made just using layout inflator, no card view)

+> ListViewVersion: Contains improved version using ListView to handle dynamic loading of restaurants into view, card views

 ## Running in a simulator
 > Open the project in Android Studio, click the run button, and select a device to run the application on.